 Please note: UTA's dedicated TDD number (287-4657) has been discontinued.
 If you are deaf or hearing impaired and use either a teletypewriter (TTY) or computer equipment with TTY capability to place your telephone calls, dial 711 (Relay Utah) then give the Relay operator the Paratransit Scheduling # 287-7433.
 Calls are also accepted using the video relay services, if you have equipment available.

-See also: Paratransit Rider's Guide (PDF, 1.2MB, alternate format available upon request)
+See also: Eligibility Brochure (PDF, alternate format available upon request)

 UTA Paratransit Service ADA Program

 UTA's Paratransit Service ADA program is a service of the Utah Transit Authority, for people with physical, cognitive or visual disabilities who are functionally unable to independently use the UTA fixed route bus service either all of the time, temporarily or only under certain circumstances.

 100% of the fixed route bus and TRAX light rail service is wheelchair accessible with lift-equipped or low floor buses and trains.
 In addition, other accommodations such as stop announcements made by drivers and assisting passengers with disabilities make using the fixed route bus service possible for many people with disabilities.
 People who are able to use the fixed route bus and TRAX light rail service should do so whenever possible.

 Disability alone does not determine paratransit eligibility; the decision is based on the applicant's functional ability to use the fixed route bus and is not a medical decision.
 At the same time, unavailability of fixed route service by itself does not constitute eligibility for a person who could otherwise take the same trip on the bus, were the service available.

 The purpose of the evaluation is to determine whether the applicant can ever use the fixed route bus and TRAX light rail service, even after training and, if not, what specific circumstances would create a barrier to the applicant's independent use of the fixed route bus service.